bitcoinfo/bitcoinfo.github.io/_posts/info/2020-01-02-why-bitcoin.md

 [Why Own Bitcoin](https://blog.xapo.com/why-own-bitcoin)
   > 1- Take 1% of what you have, and buy Bitcoin (all at once and at the market price) 2- Carry it at cost 3- Do not touch it for 10 years

-## Central Banks Deflate Global Currencies at an Alarming Rate
+## Central Banks Deflate the Value of Global Currency

 In the United States, that began around the time the Federal Reserve was enstated, 1913.
 They do this by creating dollars with no underlying value, but are treated the same as all other dollars in circulation.
 The immediate result is apparent prosperity, as was seen during the roaring '20.
 However, the crash is sure to follow.